Employer Network Banner

 • Relevant finance and accounting experience

-• Experience that enables CPA students to meet their CPA practical experience requirements within 30 months
+• Opportunities to gain experience that enables CPA candidates to meet their CPA practical experience requirements within 30 months

 • Experience that prepares CPA employee to meet employer's long-term skill requirements